bobbingwide/sb-chart-block/readme.txt

 4. Pie chart - Visualizer theme colors

 == Upgrade Notice ==
+= 0.0.6 =
+Update for ability to set the chart height, in pixels

 = 0.0.5 =
 Update for filled line charts - Area charts.